luka-zitnik/ModSecurity-wiki/Debugging-ModSecurity.md

 ...
 ```

-Notice that this does not started the target software yet.
-In order to have it running "run" most be typed in the GDB console.
+Notice that this does not start the target software yet.
+In order to start the software "run" most be typed in the GDB console.
 Parameters to the target process are expected to be pasts in the GDB console, as parameters of the command: "run", as demonstrated bellow:

 ```
 (gdb) run -X